BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

 # Understanding the Formula
 If you are curious about how the "Motor Speed and Direction" formula was derived, you may navigate to the [GitHub Main Page](https://github.com/BlueStamp-Engineering-2022/RyanH_BSE_Project/tree/main) and click on the pdf called "Understanding the Formula".

+**UPDATE**

+On top of voice control, I have also added an option for "Lateral and Rotational Controls" in the existing app.
+Details can be found on the pdf called "Application Layout" (link above).

 # Final Milestone: Voice Control
 For my final milestone, I decided to add voice control.
 Initially, the idea was to accomplish this over the internet using the Node MCU ESP8266.
 However, after re-wiring all the electrical components, and compiling the code I had on the Arduino IDE, I received a fatal error saying “avr/io.h file not found”.
 Upon further research, I soon learned that the ESP8266 did not contain an AVR microcontroller like the Arduino UNO, which was required for the PS2 library I had downloaded.
 Therefore, I had two choices.
 I could either rewrite my code for the PS2 controller to work with the particle photon, or I could find an alternative way to achieve voice control.
 Seeing that rewriting my code could take too long, I decided to do more research on Bluetooth control with an Arduino.
 It didn’t take long before I found a very helpful website that introduced the Bluetooth module HC-06, which could be connected to the Arduino for Bluetooth capabilities.
 I ended up asking the instructors to see if we had any in stock, and we did!
 I immediately connected the HC-06 to the Arduino and began coding for Bluetooth control.